biosustain/shu/README.md

 [Escher](https://escher.github.io/#/) is great.
 In fact, the default look of the map and the format of the map are exactly the same as escher's.
-However, escher only allows for plotting 2 (+2 with tooltips) kinds of data: reaction data and metabolite data. **GGmap** attempts to provide ways of plotting at least
+However, escher only allows for plotting 2 (+2 with tooltips) kinds of data: reaction data and metabolite data. **Shu** attempts to provide ways of plotting at least
 6:

 - [x] Reaction sizes.